john-cuffe/MAMBA2/README.md

       - The 'flavor' of sql database.
 Current options: sqlite, postgres.
         - NOTE: if using postgres, ensure you have the correct db_host, db_port, db_user, and db_password in the mamba.properties file
     - db_name
-      - The name you want to give your database.
+      - The name you want to give your database file.
 Exclude the '.db' ending
     - outputPath:
       - The output directory you want to use
     - Debugmode
-      - True/False that skips the majority of matches if used.
-Set to False
+      - True/False that skips the majority of matches and develops a model on only one iteration, so the program runs quickly for efficient testing.
     - block_file_name:
       - the name of the file that you are using to define the blocks.
     - create_db_chunksize: